The Warfare May Be Remote But The Trauma Is Real

 "They're exposed to the most gruesome things that you can think about that could happen on a battlefield," Brown said.
 "They find mass graves; they witness executions."

 One Air Force survey found that among analysts engaged in this kind of work, nearly one in five had witnessed a rape within the past year.
 Some airmen reported witnessing more than 100 incidents of rape or torture, according Lt.
-Col. Cameron, the wing's surgeon.
+Col. Cameron Thurman, the wing's surgeon.

 "I mean that's warfare; it's clear and simple, and it's in HDTV," Brown said.